vixenowo/arcade/retroarch-passthrough.md

 *RetroArch supports parameters to launch games directly so check that documentation*

-## All you have to do:
+## All you have to do

+BUG: with the current iteration, it doesnt work when running on the UI but I cba to fix it so adjust the code in visual studio to what the folder for your game is called (such as ../mygame/gamelocation.arcade) for the 2 variables on the top

-All you have to do is change the `GAMELOCATION.ARCADE` to the url of where RetroArch is **Make sure its the / and not \ slashes.**
+then you can change the `GAMELOCATION.ARCADE` to the url of where RetroArch is

+**Make sure its the / and not \ slashes.**

 and for launch parameters, change `PARAMETERS.ARCADE` and include them depending on what you need (check retroarch docs)